mjohn218/testcases/Applications/CoupledExpressionDynamics/README.md

 # results
 The results from the PDE are essentialy unchanged.
 There is a very small decrease in the height of the A and R oscillations, but it could probably be attributed to the numerical issues associatied with the coarse mesh (~0.1um).
 The difference between the copies of A or R proteins in the center, versus on the periphery, are barely distinguishable, see Figure: AR_oscillations_vsTime_PDE_centeredGenes.eps

+However, with slower D_A, The A copies did start to concentrate more in the center, a small but visible amount.
+This result was not sensitive to D_R, only D_A.
+R showed almsot indistinguishable differences in copy numbers throughout the cell, remaining well mixed for all models.

 Smoldyn was set up for this geometry, but it did not work!

 # conclusion
-The overall size of the cell (R=1um) is small enough that having to reach a specific point in the center of the cell to transcribe a gene does not affect the oscillations.
+The overall size of the cell (R=1um) is small enough that having to reach a specific point in the center of the cell to transcribe a gene does not affect the oscillations, unless D_A is slowed markedly.
+Oscillations then become faster, due to increased localization of A in the center.

 References: Vilar, J. M.G. et al, Mechanisms of noise-resistance in genetic oscillators.
 PNAS, 99:5988-5992 (2002).